omareloui/FileGenerator/README.md

 After creating a file inside the templates directory that's all you'll need to define a template.
 But you can add more configs to the `src/config/templates.ts` file, more on that [here](#more-configuration).

-Now you can run `fg -t <template-name>` from anywhere and it'll create that file in the CWD.
+Now you can run `gf -t <template-name>` from anywhere and it'll create that file in the CWD.

 ### Cli options